Surround yourself with tradition. Surround yourself with UW-La Crosse.

 Individual Study in History

 Directed readings and research under the supervision of an assigned instructor.
-No more than six credits in HIS 497 may count in the major and no more than three credits in HIS 497 may count in the minor.
-Repeatable for credit - maximum 6.
+Repeatable for credit - maximum six.
+No more than six credits may count in the major and no more than three credits may count in the minor.
 Prerequisite: 20 credits in history, including current registration.
 Consent of instructor.
 Offered Fall, Winter, Spring, Summer.

 401 Carl Wimberly Hall